 Today we headed off on another Adventure of Eire and took to Co.
 Meath to have a whirl around Kennedys Pumpkin Patch.
 I was flying solo with all four as Daddy had to work and in a panic, I rang nana to take the wobbler.
-In my defense, she has the snots and is feeling a bit under the weather so it was probably best anyways.
+In my defence, she has the snots and is feeling a bit under the weather so it was probably best anyway.
 I felt awful leaving her but I made it up to her when we got home with some quality one on one time.

 I came across Kennedys Pumpkin Patch in my news feeds a couple of months back and bought a ticket through their Eventbrite page.
 I’ve never been pumpkin picking before, nor has any of the kids so we had no idea what to expect.
 We had a ball and the babog snored as per usual but this time in her Stokke baby carrier.

 The drive from Dublin to the pumpkin patch was grand, straight forward with the help of the google map directions linked on their Facebook page.
 Although we spent more time in the queue for the car park than we did on the motorway.
 The car-seat-hating-babog had a bit of a meltdown as we were waiting so it was quite stressful waiting.
 When we eventually got inside there were LOADS of parking spaces which really annoyed me but it was opening day so I’ll give the lads the benefit of the doubt.